mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 {{<img src="before-font.jpg" has-border="true" max-width="700px">}}

-My book's website is my first time creating a theme from scratch.
+My book's website uses I simple design theme that I created.
 It's just Bootstrap's default CSS with some custom styling that I've added.
-I couldn't point to any specific problem, but it just felt off.
+I couldn't point to any specific problem, but the look just felt off.

 I began looking at blogs and websites that I liked and tried out their fonts on my site: